hero image

 Chris and Lucy will be discussing industry trends and standards.

-Lucy Stanford, Head of Projects, British BIDs
+Lucy Stanford, Head of BID Projects, British BIDs

-Lucy Stanford, Head of Projects, British BIDs
+Lucy Stanford, Head of BID Projects, British BIDs

 Lucy assists BIDs with a range of support and projects.